MD-CWI/afivo-streamer/afivo/documentation/design.md

 There are a couple of reasons for this:

 * There are already many frameworks out there aimed at "big" simulations.
-* I think most people dont need "big" simulations, running on more than say 10 cores.
+* I think most people do not need "big" simulations, running on more than say 10 cores.
 * Most of the complexity of the current frameworks is in the communication, this is much simpler for AFiVO.
 There is much less code, and it is probably easier